 Train - Kemble Train Station (14 miles), Swindon Train Station (17 miles)

 There is so much to discover in the Cotswolds, why not have a look at some of our favourite Bolthole Retreats Experiences

 Points of Note

 Parking: Meadow View 2 is on a quiet, country road.
 There is plenty of parking on the road directly outside the cottage

-Dog friendly: A maximum of 2 well-behaved dogs are welcome.
-There is a charge of £25 per dog
+Dog friendly: A maximum of 2 well-behaved dogs are welcome, an additional fee per dog applies.

 The entrance path from the road has a short (approximately two metre), steep section.
 However, there is a handrail to aid guests with reduced mobility

 The interior staircase has a full-length handrail.
 Guests with small children should take note that the front garden is not fully enclosed

 Meadow View 2 is the smaller, semi-detached partner to Meadow View (sleeps 6).
 Together they share an entrance path and front garden, but each has a private rear garden that’s laid to lawn with patio areas fully equipped with outdoor seating and individual BBQs.
 The 2 cottages can be rented individually (4+1; 6+1) or together, making it a great venue for family gatherings or friends’ reunions